 73 and 99.
 Duane, KM5O."

 week's spotlight is on Duane Stradley, KM5O.
-Duane
+Duane lives

-and Celia have three children and seven
+and Celia have three children and seven grandchildren.

-well established.
-One son has his own business and
+son has his own business and their daughter just retired

-of personnel work with the
+after twenty-eight years of personnel work with the

 years in the Navy and now manages a Walgreen's in

 was first licensed in 1957 as as KN9JFC in Peoria,